pakshuang/ai-chat-survey/docs/tech-report-submission.md

 We implemented the following changes based on user feedback:

-- Added a thank you message after the bot is done asking questions.
+- Added a "Thank You" message after the bot is done asking questions.
   The ending of the survey seems abrupt sometimes due to the bot's unpredictable nature.
 To ensure a smooth user experience, we implemented a flag that indicates whether the bot's message will be its last.

   <img src="final-designs/thank-you-message.png" />